azzezzanf/MyUndergradThesis/README.md

 # MyUndergradThesis
-This is my Undergraduate Thesis Code and File, its pretty messy, but i need to documentate it xD University : Sepuluh Nopember Institute of Technology
+This is my Undergraduate Thesis codes and files, its pretty messy, but i need to repo it for documentation xD

+University : Sepuluh Nopember Institute of Technology

 Undergraduate thesis title :